danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Of course, the selected line of code is specifically structured around wider political issues concerning gender and sexuality, and attempts to express ideas about queering code.
 Read aloud, the block of code might translate as: "If gender equals absolute two, speaking code, queers, who is queer, I am, making statements."
 Technically speaking, using the `abs` function is unnecessary and it could be also written to select another array's index.
 Code is constructed from language and can be poetic as the programmer can play with the structure, and experiment with symbols, and the syntactic logic.
 Since *Vocable Code* is also considered to be codework or code poetry, it invites both the audience and the machine to speak the code aloud (and proud).

-Snippets of Vocable Code concerning the third conditional structure:
+Snippets of code concerning the third conditional structure:

 ```javascript
 function draw() {